 Before you book a flight or reserve a hotel suite, talk to the other parent.
 If you need extra days to accommodate travel, ask how you can arrange this.
 Be willing to give up some of your time around your travel to have the time you need.
 Put any agreements reached with the other parent in writing and follows the terms of your judgment.
 If you are deviating from the terms of the judgment, put those in writing and have both parties sign, in front of notaries preferably.
 If there is a disagreement about your proposed travel plans, contact an attorney for assistance in working out the disagreement.

 Provide advanced notice to the other parent of your intended holiday or vacation plans.
 Do not wait until the time specified in your judgment or the last minute.
-If the other parent is not in agreement or is holding the passport hostage, you will have enough time to seek the assistance of an attorney.
-If the other parent refuses or disagrees with your travel plans, you will have plenty of time to bring a motion before the court.
+If the other parent is not in agreement or is holding the passport hostage, you will not have enough time to seek the assistance of an attorney.
+If the other parent refuses or disagrees with your travel plans, you will need to have plenty of time to bring a motion before the court.

 If you are providing copies of confirmations or receipts for any reservations or bookings, feel free to redact any information that details with costs or account numbers.

 Determine if the children will need a passport or visa.
-If this is the case the other parent normally must sign the appropriate paperwork.
+If this is the case, the other parent normally must sign the appropriate paperwork.
 If the other parent has the passport, you will need to obtain it from them.
 If the other parent refuses to sign paperwork or turn over the passport, you will need time to file a motion with the court.
 There should be time to allow for enforcing the court’s decision, if the other parent is defying the court’s orders.
 This may take weeks or months to accomplish, so waiting until two weeks before the schedule trip may be too late.

 A sample email notice to the other parent may look like the following: